wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     | **Allowed origin**    | `http://localhost:3000`   |

     !!! info "Organization Switch grant"
-        The `Organization switch` grant is required when multiple organizations are managed by one user.
+        The `Organization switch` grant is required when one user manages multiple organizations.

-        According to the scenario, when Alex login to the "Best Auto Mart" using Organization Login federated flow, the access token is issued against the **Guardio insurance** organization.
-But Alex wants to do operations in "Best Auto Mart" and needed an access token against "Best Auto Mart".
+        According to the scenario, when Alex login to the **Best Auto Mart** using the Organization Login federated flow, the access token is issued against the **Guardio insurance** organization.
+But Alex wants to do operations in **Best Auto Mart** and needed an access token against **Best Auto Mart**.
-        The `organization_switch` grant type can be used for that to exchange the token he recieved for the  **Guardio Insurance** for a new token for **Best Auto Mart**.
+        The `organization_switch` grant type is used to exchange the token he received for the  **Guardio Insurance** for a new token for **Best Auto Mart**.

         For more information on `Organization switch` grant, refer [Organization Switch Grant](../../../references/org-domains-urls/#organization-switch-grant).